WalterArora/Solar-System/README.md

-# Steps to Run the solar system:
+# Steps to Run the Solar-System(Built using Three.js):
 1.Clone the repository into your device

 2.Open with a code editor